 - Build Number: Look at the “Version” and “OS Build” lines.
 If you have the original version of Windows 10, you’ll just see “OS Build 18363.476”.

 - 64-bit or 32-bit: The “System type” line tells you whether you’re using the 32-bit version of Windows 10 or the 64-bit version.
 It also tells you whether your PC is compatible with the 64-bit version or not.

-For example, “64-bit operating system, x64-based processor” indicates you’re using a 64-bit version of Windows 10 on a 64-bit processor.
-“32-bit operating system, x64-based processor” indicates you’re using a 32-bit version of Windows 10, but you could install the 64-bit version on your hardware if you preferred.
+For example, the “64-bit operating system, x64-based processor” indicates you’re using a 64-bit version of Windows 10 on a 64-bit processor.
+“32-bit operating system, x64-based processor” indicates you’re using a 32-bit version of Windows 10, but you could install the 64-bit version on your hardware if you prefer.

 Post Contents :-

 Checking Which Windows 10 Version, Build and Edition you have installed is very easy.

 - Press Windows + R to open Run,